decentralized-identity/sidetree/docs/protocol.md

 * Why use _block nubmer_ as the marker for protocol versioning change instead of the Sidetree _transaction number_?

   Because _block nubmer_ increments irrespective of whether there are Sidetree activity or not, it makes protocol version upgrade planning and scheduling easier for Sidetree node that do not want to risk creating invalid transaction with obsolete version.

+* Why assign a _transaction number_ for invalid transactions?

+  In the case of an _unresolvable transaction_, it is unknown if the transaction will be valid or not if it becomes resolvable, thus it is assigned a transaction number such that if the transaction turns out to be valid, the transaction number of existing valid transactions remain immutable.
+This also enables all Sidetree nodes to refer to the same transaction using the same transaction number.